Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Results and Discussion

-Compared to XSleepNets\cite{xsleepnet}, our sequence cross-modal transformer achieves better performance with less number of PSG epochs in the sequence ($5$, $10$ and $15$).
-Furthermore, we compare the performance with the existing transformer based method SleepTransformer \cite{Trans1} on sleep-EDF-expanded 2018 dataset without any pretraining on a larger database, where our sequence cross-modal transformer gave superior performance.
-This shows the modeling capability of our cross-modal transformer on a relatively smaller dataset compared to the SleepTransformer.
-We strongly believe that deep learning techniques such as transfer learning, meta learning~\cite{meta_2021}, knowledge distillation~\cite{KD_2022} , large-scale training and self-supervised pretraining could further improve the performance of our method.
-Our epoch cross-modal transformer was able to achieve good performance by considering only one PSG epoch as input and with significantly less number of parameters compared to majority of the previous works.
+Compared to XSleepNets \cite{xsleepnet}, our sequence cross-modal transformer achieves better performance with fewer PSG epochs in the sequence ($5$, $10$, and $15$) in the SleepEDF dataset, though it performs slightly lower in the SHHS dataset.
+Despite this, our method offers better interpretability and smaller model print compared to XSleepNets. {CoRe-Sleep\cite{kontras2024core} achieves better performance compared to ours, however the method does not focus on interpretability.} Furthermore, we compared the performance with existing transformer-based methods SleepTransformer \cite{Trans1} and SleepViTransformer \cite{peng2023sleepvitransformer}.
+Without any pretraining on a larger database, our sequence cross-modal transformer outperforms SleepTransformer on the SleepEDF dataset, demonstrating its modeling capability on smaller datasets.
+SleepViTransformer benefits from cross-modality pretraining using image and audio data, significantly enhancing its performance by $4\%$ in accuracy based on their study on the SleepEDF-20 dataset \cite{peng2023sleepvitransformer}.
+Our method achieves comparable performance to SleepViTransformer and a higher macro-F1 score on the SleepEDF-78 and SHHS datasets without using external data or pretraining.
+Our method also outperforms SleePyCo \cite{lee2024sleepyco} without their contrastive learning strategy and achieves a better macro-F1 score compared to SleePyCo with contrastive learning.
+We strongly believe that deep learning techniques such as transfer learning, meta learning~\cite{meta_2021}, knowledge distillation~\cite{KD_2022}, large-scale training and self-supervised pretraining could further improve the performance of our method.
+In our future studies, we plan to explore self-supervised pretraining strategies to further improve the performance of interpretable deep learning models for sleep staging.

-When considering class-wise performance based on F1-score in Table \ref{table: class_per}, our sequence cross-modal transformer achieves the state-of-the-art performance in the prediction of Wake, N1 and REM sleep stages.
+When considering class-wise performance based on F1-score in Table \ref{table: class_per} and \ref{table: shhs_class_per}, our sequence cross-modal transformer achieves the state-of-the-art performance in the prediction of Wake and N1 in SleepEDF dataset and N1 in SHHS dataset.
 This enhancement in the performance can be attributed to the capability of our method to learn cross-modal relationships, where EOG along with EEG makes an impact on their predictions.
-The performance of our sequence cross-modal transformer in predicting N2, and N3 stages are on-par with the previous work.
+The performance of our sequence cross-modal transformer in predicting N2, N3 and REM stages are on-par with the previous work.